AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/page.pageapi.md

 *Inherited from [PageApiProperties](page.pageapiproperties.md).[preventDefaultCombos](page.pageapiproperties.md#preventdefaultcombos)*

-An array of key combinations for the shell to prevent default browser behavior on in cases where an application performs some other action.
+An array of key combinations for the shell to prevent default browser behavior, on in cases where an application performs some other action.

 ***Example:***